OXY2DEV/intro.nvim/DOC.md

 {
     style = {
-        clockStyle = "basic",       -- Optional, style for the component textStyle = "fill",         -- Optional, style for the texts in the component
+        clockStyle = "basic",       -- Optional, style for the component textStyle = "filled",       -- Optional, style for the texts in the component

         clockParts = {              -- Optioanl, parts for the borders
             "╭", "─", "╮",
             "│", " ", "│",
             "╰", "─", "╯"
         },
-        colon = "•"                 -- Optioanl, character used as : in the clock
+        colon = " • "               -- Optioanl, character used as : in the clock
     }

     colors = {
         spaces = "",                -- Optional, color for the empty spaces colon = "",                 -- Optional, color for the colon
         border = "",                -- Optional, color for the borders

-        clock = "",                 -- Optioanl, color for the digits

         hour = "",                  -- Optional, color for the hour part minute = "",                -- Optional, color for the minute part